laracasts/blog/start-testing-your-code-in-less-than-5-minutes-with-laravel.md

 ### Create the form

 We're almost there.
 We now need to build the form to allow people to contact you.
-Nothing fancy there, just some fields (name, email, and message) and the @csrf directive to protect us against Cross-Site Request Forgery.
+Nothing fancy there, just some fields (name, email, and message), a way to display individual errors if there are some, and the @csrf directive to protect us against Cross-Site Request Forgery.

 Artisan doesn't have a command to create views, so I made you one that you can just copy and paste.